 Jehovah’s Witnesses practice a form of shunning which they refer to as disfellowshipping.
 This refers to a person who is not greeted either socially or at meetings following a decision of a judicial committee established by a local congregation that a member is unrepentantly guilty of a “serious sin.”
 The Jehovah’s Witnesses practice of disfellowshipment has been examined by the United States Court of Appeals for the Ninth Circuit and found to be a protected religious practice.
 [Paul v.
 Watchtower Bible and Tract Society of New York, Inc., 819 F.2d 87, (1986)] In 2010, the European Court of Human Rights wrote favorably on the practice.

+The Church of Jesus Christ of Latter-day Saints practices excommunication, as well as the lesser sanctions of private counsel and caution, informal probation, formal probation and disfellowship.
 In most cases, excommunication in the Mormon Church is a last resort, used only after repeated warnings.
 Disfellowshipped individuals may maintain church membership but may not take the sacrament or enter church temples, nor may they offer public prayers or sermons.
 Disfellowshipped persons may continue to attend most church functions and are permitted to wear temple garments, pay tithes and offerings, and participate in church classes if their conduct is orderly.
 Disfellowshipment typically lasts for one year, after which one may earn reinstatement.

 In January 2008, the Wall Street Journal reported an increase in shunning among independent evangelical congregations.
 Approximately 10 to 15 percent of evangelical Christian Churches practice public disciplining of wayward members.
 In May 2015, the Southern Baptist Convention shunned then presidential candidate Ben Carson, a Seventh-day Adventist, purportedly because of his political and theological views.